Understanding the basis of agrochemical resistance in biotrophic grapevine pathogens

-Improving understanding of agrochemical resistance in powdery mildew
+Improving the understanding of agrochemical resistance in powdery mildew

-Results of a recent SARDI/AWRI collaboration showed that there is widespread prevalence of known resistance mutations to many commonly used agrochemicals in both powdery and downy mildew.
-However, links between the presence of the mutations and the loss of field efficacy for key agrochemicals are still not fully understood.
-The AWRI is applying next-generation sequencing to map the prevalence of known resistance mutations in laboratory-based populations of powdery mildew that are being studied by SARDI researchers.
-These experiments aim to provide information regarding the relationship of the mutations with the development of field-relevant levels of agrochemical resistance, such that a genetic test can be used to assist growers to make decisions on agrochemical use.
+Previous research showed that known resistance mutations to many commonly used agrochemicals are prevalent in both powdery and downy mildew.
+However, it is not yet fully understood how the presence of the mutations relates to loss of field efficacy for key agrochemicals.
+This is an important question to be answered before genetic tests can be used to inform viticultural practices.
+The AWRI is applying next-generation sequencing to map the prevalence of known resistance mutations in laboratory-based populations of powdery mildew being studied by SARDI researchers.
+These experiments aim to shed light on the relationship of the mutations with the development of field-relevant levels of agrochemical resistance, such that a genetic test can be used to help growers make decisions about agrochemical use.

 Genetic basis for metalaxyl resistance in downy mildew

-While the molecular basis of resistance is well known for many agrochemicals, there remain some for which targets are not known.
+While the molecular basis of resistance is well known for many agrochemicals, there remain agrochemicals for which targets are not known.
 This includes metalaxyl (the key control measure for downy mildew), for which field resistance is readily observed but the genetic cause is not known and therefore a genetic test for resistance is not available.
-Whole genome sequencing is being used to attempt to determine the genetic basis for metalaxyl resistance in downy mildew, providing the means to design a simple genetic test for the presence of field resistance.
+Genome sequencing and assembly were performed on five downy mildew strains isolated from around Australia to provide a baseline measurement of genetic variation across this species.